CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts-mahti.md

 the node.

 !!!
 Note
-    - MPI process should **not** be started with _mpirun_ or _mpiexec_.
+    - MPI processes should **not** be started with _mpirun_ or _mpiexec_.
 Use `srun` instead.
-    - software module has to be loaded in the batch job script for the submission to work properly.
+    - appropriate software module has to be loaded in the batch job script for the submission to work properly.

 ## Hybrid batch jobs